Our Approach

 We are committed to integrating Spanish into the daily lives of Lincoln Options students, staff and families.
 This includes a relationship with our sister school, Ruben Dario, in Santo Tomás, Nicaragua.
 Spanish teachers are funded through the Options Community Council budget.

-Paul Rocks works with all children at our school, teaching science and music.
+Paul Rocks works with all children at our school, teaching science.
 He has been with the Options Program since 1999 and also has many years of experience teaching Environmental Science.
 Paul uses an Inquiry Based Science model integrating reading, writing and math into science.
 Paul is passionate about the magic of nature and in awe of the natural world.
 His passion is contagious.